an abstract photo of a curved building with a blue sky in the background

 The idea of a “shift” runs throughout the exhibition.
 It is the movement from night into day, from the visible to the sensed, from distance to proximity.
 It is also the passage between different states of awareness: walking, observing, waiting, returning.
 Each work can be understood as the trace of an experience that began before its material realization, rooted in a direct relationship with the territory and with the slow rhythms of observation.

-Drawing outdoors forms an essential part of this process.
 As the sun moves across the sky, light continuously transforms the forms, colours, and spatial relationships of the landscape.
 Nothing remains fixed.
 Shadows alter contours, volumes shift in intensity, and motifs seem to acquire successive identities throughout the day.
 Faced with this instability, drawings are executed rapidly and continuously, often without returning the gaze to the subject.
 The aim is not accuracy of depiction, but the exercise of memory—the attempt to retain a fleeting impression before it disappears.

 Later, these observations merge with other experiences, other places, and other moments.
 Memory does not organize information according to standards of visual fidelity; rather, it constructs relationships of affinity, intensity, and meaning.
 The images that emerge in painting belong to this intermediate territory, where different times and places coexist and transform one another.